X11188/XOSGamingEdition/README.md

 #                                              **!!!!!!!!!!!!DISCLAIMER!!!!!!!!!!!!!**
 Absolutely **__DO NOT__** install this without a backup.
 Although it may work on my machine and many other's, there is a possibility it wont work on your machine.
+Note that I am also not responsible to any damage to your computer.
 **You have been warned.**

 # **Why?**